sahilb2002/computer_vision/README.md

-# computer_vision
+# COMPUTER VISION

->### Our project is based on training using CNN and deep nueral networks.
-In this project we have used MTCNN to create the model and then we used the training data to train the model.
+In this project we trained a CNN using tensorflow for **gender classification** using images, and using the pre-trained **MTCNN** model we devloped a pipeline which detects all human faces in a image and classify them based on gender.
 >
 >### Our Project is divided into the following parts:-
 >1.
 Detecting faces in an image and printing the number of faces detected in the image